top of page

 It is evident that mind-altering drugs and behaviors, such as smoking chillum and consuming datura, play their part in spiritual evolution and provide a window into alternate realities.

-It is crucial to remember that these substances and techniques should be taken with spiritual development and investigation in mind.
+It is crucial to remember that these substances and techniques should be approached alongside psychological development, with investigation in mind, and with plenty of common sense.

-The spiritual journey requires constant effort, self-transformation, and the direction of a reputable teacher.
+The spiritual journey requires constant effort, self-transformation, and the guidance of a reputable teacher who can mirror you and guide you through and back again to prevent harm.

 It is also essential to approach these procedures cautiously and be aware of potential risks and hazards.